Master of International Journalism

 - If you are eligible to apply for a Graduate Access Melbourne place, you need to complete the Graduate Access Melbourne section during your online degree application and upload supporting documents

-- If you are studying outside the University of Melbourne in the current semester, you are required to provide an official record/transcript of your current degree results to date, either as an uploaded electronic file during your online application or via post
+- If you are studying outside the University of Melbourne in the current semester, you are required to provide an official record / transcript of your current degree results to date, as an uploaded electronic file during your online application

 - If you hold an Honours degree relevant to your Masters application that is not listed on your transcript, please provide a synopsis for review